COVID-19 Service Guidelines

 - Evaluation for current physical/emotional distress

-Because the medical provider will be in very close contact with the patient, exams should occur in a setting where a healthcare provider has access to a N95 mask and other personal protective equipment (PPE), which includes a medically appropriate gown, hair cover, goggles, and gloves.
+Because the medical provider will be in very close contact with the patient, exams of sick children should occur in a setting where a healthcare provider has access to appropriate PPE.
+See our FAQ on masks and PPE on page 9.

 If the medical provider does not have access to the correct PPE, the child could be referred to a medical facility which can coordinate the necessary care with the remote assistance of the CAC medical provider.